martinpaljak/ant-javacard/README.md

    * `jckit` attribute - path to the JavaCard SDK that is used if individual `cap` does not specify one.
 Optional if `cap` defines one, required otherwise.
  * `cap` tag - construct a CAP file
    * `jckit` attribute - path to the JavaCard SDK to be used.
 Optional if `javacard` defines one, required otherwise.
-   * `targetsdk` attribute - path to the target JavaCard SDK for this CAP, or a version supported by the kit with SDK v3.1 and v3.2: `"3.0.4"`, `"3.0.5"`, `"3.1.0"`, plus `"preview"` and `"preview-final"` with kit v26.0.
+   * `targetsdk` attribute - path to the target JavaCard SDK for this CAP, or a version name with SDK v3.1.0 and later: `"3.0.4"`, `"3.0.5"` and `"3.1.0"`, plus `"3.2.0"` with v24.0 and later, and `"preview"` and `"preview-final"` with v26.0.
 Optional, value of `jckit` used by default.
 Allows to use a more recent converter to target older JavaCard platforms.
    * `sources` attribute - path(s) to Java source code, to be compiled against the JavaCard SDK.
 Either `sources` or `classes` is required, unless `src/main/javacard` or `src/main/java` exists.
    * `sources2` attribute - additional sources to build per-platform applets.
 Optional, deprecated (use multiple paths for `sources`)
    * `classes` attribute - path to pre-compiled class files to be assembled into a CAP file.
 If both `classes` and `sources` are specified, compiled class files will be put to `classes` folder, which is created if missing.